zoundibona/kubesec_automation/README.md

-To scan the manifest file, you can will run :
+To scan the manifest file, you can will run the below command :   <br>
-$ kubesec scan K8s.yaml
+kubesec scan K8s.yaml  <br>

 This will return below output

       [